-Q: Is it legal for a company to charge me for not being enrolled in autopay?
-I'm being charged 7.50 a month, seems illegal.
+Q: Is it legal for a company to charge me for a large sum of liquidated damages for quitting a job.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.